Countable and Uncountable Nouns

 2. What Are Uncountable Nouns?

 Uncountable nouns are things you cannot count individually (water, milk, etc.).
-They usually do not have a plural form.
+They usually do not have a plural form in everyday meaning.

 Examples